Last Revised: September 2022

 2.0 EXPO/TEA GARDEN MARKET AND ADVERTISING APPLICATIONS

-If you are applying to be in the EXPO, Tea Garden Market or applying for an advert, in line with our BCDO GDPR policies, we will keep your information for 24 months from the time you confirm your booking and will not use your data for any other purposes.
+If you are applying to be in the Expo, Tea Garden Market or applying for an advert, in line with our Big Church Festival GDPR policies, we will keep your information unless you email and request that it is deleted from the time you confirm your booking and will not use your data for any other purposes.
 If you wish to opt out of an correspondances during this time, please notify us by contacting [email protected].

 3.0 EMAIL NEWSLETTER

 If you apply through our Promotional Opportunities Brochure you will then automatically join our mailing list, the email address that you submit to us will be forwarded to MailChimp who provide us with email marketing services.
 We consider MailChimp to be a third party data processor (see section 6.0 below).
 The email address that you submit will not be stored within this website’s own database.

 Your email address will remain within MailChimp’s database for as long as we continue to use MailChimp’s services for email marketing or until you specifically request removal from the list.
 You can do this by unsubscribing using the unsubscribe links contained in any email newsletters that we send you or by requesting removal via email.
 When requesting removal via email, please send your email to us using the email account that is subscribed to the mailing list.

 If you are under 13 years of age you MUST obtain parental consent before joining our email newsletter.

 While your email address remains within the MailChimp database, you will receive periodic (approximately monthly) newsletter-style emails from us.